-What are other types of oral lesions to be concerned about?
+What are other types of oral lesions (mouth sores) to be concerned about?

 Leukoplakia—A thick, whitish-color patch that forms on the inside of the cheeks, gums, or tongue.
 These patches are caused by excess cell growth and are common among tobacco users.
 They can result from irritations such as ill-fitting dentures or the habit of chewing on the inside of the cheek.
 Leukoplakia can progress to cancer.

 Candidiasis—A fungal infection (also called moniliasis or oral thrush) that occurs when yeast reproduce in large numbers.
 It is common among denture wearers and most often occurs in people who are very young, elderly, debilitated by disease, or who have a problem with their immune system.
 People who have dry mouth syndrome are very susceptible to candidiasis.
 Candida may flourish after antibiotic treatment, which can decrease normal bacteria in the mouth.

 Hairy tongue—A relatively rare condition caused by the elongation of the taste buds.
 It can be caused by poor oral hygiene, chronic oral irritation, or smoking.

 Torus palatinus—A hard bony growth in the center of the roof of the mouth (palate).
 It commonly occurs in females over the age of 30 and rarely needs treatment.
 A torus palatinus is often seen in patients who suffer from tooth grinding.
 Occasionally it is removed for the proper fitting of dentures.